 Pizza is a couple-of-times a month staple in our house.
-It’s a quick and easy meal, and part of the fun of it is making our our pizza dough!
+It’s a quick and easy meal, and part of the fun of it is making our pizza dough!
+We’re all huge pizza enthusiasts in this household; so much so that we’ve probably bought from all of the pizza places columbia sc that we live around.
+However, these days I’m more into making pizzas of my own.
 The recipe I use for my pizza dough is so good and takes just minutes to prepare.
 And I LOVE this style of pizza – light and garlicky, without a true tomato sauce, instead, it has slices of Roma tomatoes.
 An authentic Margherita pizza is actually made by crushing the tomatoes into a sauce, but I love the look of the slices.

 Cool story – Pizza Margherita was named after Queen Margherita of Italy visited Naples and she was served a pizza resembling the colors of the Italian flag – the red is the tomatoes, white is the mozzarella, and green is the basil.
 Basil was no where to be found at my local grocery store, so I did leave it off, replacing it with a sprinkle of Italian seasoning right before baking (which contains basil!).

 I always leave my pizza just a little longer after the cheese has already melted.
 I love it when the mozzarella gets golden brown and a little crispy.

 I used a pizza stone and made a round pizza, but this recipe will stretch out to a 9×13 or even 11×18 pan (depending on how thin you want your crust).
 And I chose to cut my round pizza into squares so the little ones could eat it easier.